syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 {% endhighlight  %}

-> Note: SnapToGrid will snap objects based on the offset values specified in DiagramView’s SnapOffsetX and SnapOffsetY values and it works independently from grid lines.
+N> SnapToGrid will snap objects based on the offset values specified in DiagramView’s SnapOffsetX and SnapOffsetY values and it works independently from grid lines.
 However, to snap objects along with the grid lines, specify the same offset values for grid lines and snap offset.